sampadatiwari30/kala.ficial/CODE_OF_CONDUCT.md

 ***Scope***

-This Code of Conduct applies to all kala.ficial spaces and it applies equally to everyone involved in the project (mentors, mentees, contributors, maintainers, and sponsors).
+This Code of Conduct applies to all kala.ficial spaces and it applies equally to everyone involved in the project (mentors, contributors, maintainers).
 This includes:
-- The kala.ficial GitHub repositories (issues, pull requests, discussions, wikis, commit messages).
+- The kala.ficial GitHub repositories (issues, pull requests, discussions, commit messages).
 - Official GSSoC’25 communication channels (Discord) dedicated to the project.
 - Social media platform (LinkedIn) in official project-related discussions and posts.
 - All virtual or in-person events, meetings, or workshops affiliated with kala.ficial.